p-e-w/plotinus/README.md

 # A searchable command palette in every modern GTK+ application

 Have you used Sublime Text's or Atom's "Command Palette"?
-A list of everything the application can do that opens at the press of a key and finds the action you are looking for just by typing a few letters?
+It's a list of everything those editors can do that opens at the press of a key and finds the action you are looking for just by typing a few letters.
 It's raw power at your fingertips.

-Plotinus brings that power ***to every application on your system*** (that is, as long as those applications use the GTK+ 3 toolkit).
+Plotinus brings that power ***to every application on your system*** (that is, to those that use the GTK+ 3 toolkit).
+It automatically extracts all available commands by introspecting a running application, instantly adapting to UI changes and showing only relevant actions.
+Using Plotinus requires *no modifications* to the application itself!

 Just press <kbd>Ctrl+Shift+P</kbd> and you're in business – it feels so natural you'll soon wonder how you ever lived without it.